AnnaRichert/Portfolio/SQL Project 2.md

 |Technology|Canon imageCLASS 2200 Advanced Copier|61599.82           |25199.93            |5           |

 ## :two: Calculate the quantity for orders with missing values in the `quantity` column by determining the unit price for each `product_id` using available order data, considering relevant pricing factors such as discount, market, or region.
 Then, use this unit price to estimate the missing quantity values.
+The calculated values should be stored in the `calculated_quantity` column.

 ````sql
 WITH missing AS (